Lead Opinion

 Admissibility of the Photographs

 The Hickles court concluded that the trial court did not abuse its discretion in admitting the photographs in question.
-While Hickles noted that "[p]hotographs are unduly prejudicial and are erroneously admitted when they are unduly repetitious, are particularly gruesome, and add nothing to the State's case," the court found that the photographs were relevant and that "none [of the autopsy photographs] is particularly gruesome or unduly prejudicial."
-261 Kan. at 85, 87, 929 P.2d 141.
-In addition, the court held that the cumulative nature of the photographs (which supplemented expert testimony and other evidence admitted at trial) was not in itself a reason for reversal.
-261 Kan. at 88, 929 P.2d 141.
+While Hickles noted that “[p]hotographs are unduly prejudicial and are erroneously admitted when they are unduly repetitious, are particularly gruesome, and add nothing to the State’s case,” the court found that the photographs were relevant and that “none [of the autopsy photographs] is particularly gruesome or unduly prejudicial.”

-The Texas Court of Appeals found that the story would have been relevant and admissible "for reasons other than to show Taylor was acting in conformity with his character."
-93 S.W.3d at 505.
-Citing a Fifth Circuit Court of Appeals case, the court explained that such a story
+The Texas Court of Appeals found that the story would have been relevant and admissible “for reasons other than to show Taylor was acting in conformity with his character.”

-However, despite the story's arguable relevance, the court ultimately held that the "extreme inflammatory nature" of the story, which the court described as "a story about the rape of many children by a number of adults in graphic detail," indicated that the prejudice caused by the story's admission outweighed its probative value.
-93 S.W.3d at 506.
+However, despite the story's arguable relevance, the court ultimately held that the “extreme inflammatory nature” of the story, which the court described as “a story about the rape of many children by a number of adults in graphic detail,” indicated that the prejudice caused by the story’s admission outweighed its probative value.

 In particular, the court noted that the probative value of the photographs was limited, while the danger of unfair prejudice was high.
-The court explained that "[i]n conjunction with [the defendant's] testimony" regarding his past homosexual experiences and the victim's alleged advances prior to his death, "the photographs added very little to the jury's understanding of the issues."
-183 Ariz. at 57, 900 P.2d 1.
-Moreover, the court found that "[t]he graphic images of males involved in homosexual acts would likely have repulsed many of the jurors.
-The jurors' verdict may well have been improperly influenced by their revulsion and not entirely based on a belief that the state proved the elements of the crime."
-183 Ariz. at 57, 900 P.2d 1.
-In light of these findings, the Arizona court held that the trial court's admission of the photographs constituted reversible error.
-183 Ariz. at 57, 900 P.2d 1.
+The court explained that “[i]n conjunction with [the defendant’s] testimony” regarding his past homosexual experiences and the victim’s alleged advances prior to his death, “the photographs added very little to the jury's understanding of the issues.”
+183 Ariz.

-The defendant contends that the two out-of-state cases stand for the proposition that unfair prejudice associated with photographs of a sexual nature outweighs such photographs' probative value and are cause for reversal.
-He cites Glassburn-Hoesli for the notion that a district court may, in its exercise of discretion, choose to limit the admission of sexually graphic evidence even where such evidence may be relevant.
+The defendant contends that the two out-of-state cases stand for the proposition that unfair prejudice associated with photographs of a sexual nature outweighs such photographs’ probative value and are cause for reversal.
+He cites Glassbum-Hoesli for the notion that a district court may, in its exercise of discretion, choose to limit the admission of sexually graphic evidence even where such evidence may be relevant.

 Under these circumstances, the State introduced the six personal photographs of the defendant and Parbs and the two commercial pornographic photographs from the defendant’s collection.

-Having reviewed the record in this case, we conclude that the six personal photographs, which depicted the defendant or the defendant and Parbs semi-nude in suggestive positions, were relevant under the State's theory of the case to the issues of motive and intent.
-The photographs illustrate the intensity and nature of the defendant's post-marital relationship and provide a sharp contrast with the evidence regarding the defendant's marriage.
-The district court did not abuse its discretion in concluding that the defendant's personal photographs had "a reasonable tendency to prove a material fact" in the case.
-Mayberry, 248 Kan. at 384, 807 P.2d 86.
+Having reviewed the record in this case, we conclude that the six personal photographs, which depicted the defendant or the defendant and Parbs semi-nude in suggestive positions, were relevant under the State’s theory of the case to the issues of motive and intent.
+The photographs illustrate the intensity and nature of the defendant’s post-marital relationship and provide a sharp contrast with the evidence regarding the defendant’s marriage.
+The district court did not abuse its discretion in concluding that the defendant’s personal photographs had “a reasonable tendency to prove a material fact” in the case.
+Mayberry,

 Moreover, given the graphic nature of the commercial pornographic photographs, we conclude that this limited relevance was substantially outweighed by the potential for undue prejudice.
-It is true that only two photographs (out of about 8,000) were offered to illustrate the types of pornography found on the defendant's computer, and police officers had already testified in great detail without objection to the extent and organization of the defendant's pornography collection.
-Nevertheless, like the problematic photographs in Grannis, the commercial images here "added very little to the jury's understanding of the issues," and their graphic depictions of sexual acts "would likely have repulsed many of the jurors."
-183 Ariz. at 57, 900 P.2d 1.
-The district court therefore abused its discretion when it admitted the two commercial photographs.
+It is true that only two photographs (out of about 8,000) were offered to illustrate the types of pornography found on the defendant’s

 Nevertheless, even where the trial court erroneously admits evidence against a defendant, an appellate court must determine whether the error is harmless or requires reversal.
 In Leitner, we quoted at length from our discussion in State v.
-Clark, 261 Kan.
-460, 469, 931 P.2d 664 (1997):
+Clark,

-"`An appellate court's review of the trial court's admission of evidence is a two-step process.
+“ ‘An appellate court’s review of the trial court’s admission of evidence is a two-step process.
 First, it must determine whether the evidence was admissible or inadmissible.
-Then, if the evidence was improperly admitted, it must determine whether to apply the harmless error rule of review or the federal constitutional error rule to the erroneous admission of that evidence.'
+Then, if the evidence was improperly admitted, it must determine whether to apply the harmless error rule of review or the federal constitutional error rule to the erroneous admission of that evidence.’
 [Citation omitted.]

-"`Review of the admission or the exclusion of evidence is usually governed by the harmless error rule.
+“ ‘Review of the admission or the exclusion of evidence is usually governed by the harmless error rule.
 K.S.A.
 60-261 provides that no error in either the admission or the exclusion of evidence by the court is a ground for granting a new trial or for setting aside a verdict unless refusal to take such action appears to the court inconsistent with substantial justice.
 The court at every stage of the proceeding must disregard any error or defect in the proceeding which does not affect the substantial rights of the parties.
 [Citation omitted.]

 Finally, we note that any prejudice to the defendant from the admission of the photographs was mitigated by the defense counsel’s cooperation with the prosecutor in selecting the photographs to be admitted in this case.
 The defense counsel worked with the prosecutor prior to trial in order to limit the number of photographs admitted, both commercial and personal, and choose which photographs should be used.
 Defense counsel recognized during the hearing in his motion in limine that some photographs would be admitted, but stated that the admission of “numerous photographs I think becomes at a certain point prejudicial.”
 Here, the trial court did not admit numerous photographs; it admitted eight out of thousands, and the eight photographs were selected in part with input from the defendant’s attorney.